Aortic valve repair

 Aortic valve repair or aortic valve reconstruction is the reconstruction of both form and function of a dysfunctional aortic valve.
 Most frequently it is used for the treatment of aortic regurgitation.
 It can also become necessary for the treatment of aortic aneurysm, less frequently for congenital aortic stenosis.

 Background

-An aortic valve repair will realistically be possible in the absence of calcification or shrinking (retraction) of the aortic valve.
-Thus, congenital aortic stenosis may be treated by aortic valve repair.
-In acquired aortic stenosis valve replacement will be the only realistic option.
-In most instances, aortic valve repair will be performed for aortic regurgitation (insufficiency).
+An aortic valve repair is most feasible in the absence of calcification or shrinking (retraction) of the aortic valve.
+Thus, while congenital (primary) aortic stenosis may be treated by aortic valve repair, an acquired (secondary) aortic stenosis is more likely to require a complete valve replacement.
+In most instances, aortic valve repair is performed for aortic regurgitation (insufficiency).
 Aortic valve repair may also be performed in the treatment of aortic aneurysm or aortic dissection if either aneurysm or dissection involves the aorta close to the valve.